 Engineering Faculty in the Classroom

-At University of Michigan, College of Engineering faculty use a variety of techniques to engage students in their learning through the use of active learning and instructional technology.
+At the University of Michigan, College of Engineering faculty uses a variety of techniques to engage students in their learning through the use of active learning and instructional technology.
 These videos showcase a few of our faculty teaching in large courses.
 For videos of engineering GSIs visit this website.